yugecin/pawndocimproved/README.md

-The 'improvements' are mainly some fixes, some style changes and adding SA-MP specific links and appendices.
+The 'improvements' are some fixes, some style changes, and adding SA-MP specific links and appendices.

+You might also be interested in [documented-samp-pawn-api](https://github.com/basdon/documented-samp-pawn-api), which are the default SA-MP include files but with documentation added.

 ## pawndocimproved